 Here’s what you can do on your part:

 - Don’t be alarmed if your doctor increases medication up to 50% in the dosage of the pill.
 During pregnancy, your body needs double the amount of thyroid hormone as you are providing it to your unborn baby as well.

-- Never switch suddenly from a generic medicine to a brand or vice versa during your pregnancy.
-Stick to what you had been taking before getting pregnant and continue it till your doctor says otherwise.
+- Never switch suddenly from generic medicine to a brand or vice versa during your pregnancy.
+Stick to what you had been taking before getting pregnant and continue with it until your doctor says otherwise.

 - Make sure to take the exact dose prescribed by your doctor—not more, not less.
-Each little action you take may have a huge consequence on your baby, so keep that in mind.
+Each little action you take may have a huge consequence on your baby, so be very careful.

 - Lastly, don’t worry.
-The medication is entirely safe, and both mother and child will not be harmed.
+The medication is entirely safe, and it won’t harm you or your baby.

 Also Read: Thyroid Disease In Pregnancy – A Quick Guide